riboseinc/ribose-ruby/README.md

 #### List of Files

-To retrieves the files for any specific space we can use the following interface
+To retrieve the list of files for any specific Space,

 ```ruby
 Ribose::SpaceFile.all(space_id, options)